From Boardrooms to Bedrooms, Republicans Want Control

 Anti-ESG is a Republican Goal

-The move by DeSantis, a 2024 potential Republican candidate, would assert state controls over independent corporate activities in terms of making their own financial and investment decisions that reflect an increasingly younger and racially diversified workforce and their investment preferences.
+The move by DeSantis, a potential Republican candidate in 2024, would assert state controls over independent corporate activities in making financial and investment decisions that reflect an increasingly younger and racially diversified workforce and their investment preferences.

 The target of conservative Republicans, including DeSantis, is to derail investment decisions that adhere to Environmental, Social, and Governance (ESG) investing policies, specifically in their pension and other corporate-owned funds.

-The money in this battle involves huge sums.
-There is about $35 trillion in corporate U.S. pension funds and until recent moves by right-wing Republicans, corporations have had total independent discretion about how these assets were invested on behalf of their employees, especially those enrolled in 401(k)s and pension funds.
+The money in this battle involves vast sums.
+There is about $35 trillion in corporate U.S. pension funds.
+Until recent moves by right-wing Republicans, corporations have had total independent discretion about how these assets were invested on behalf of their employees, especially those enrolled in 401(k)s and pension funds.

 Republicans Want to Control Corporate Investment Decisions